chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 **These are _responses_ from your ble device because you are sending an invalid request.**

-FlutterBluePlus cannot fix these errors.
+VXFlutterBlue cannot fix these errors.
 You are doing something wrong & your device is responding with an error.

 **GATT errors as they appear on iOS**: